 Such skins can be found in any kind of chests in the world, by having luck at enemy NPCs’/players’ loot drops, buying them at vendors or by simply helping out civilians.

-Named Items are basically nothing else than normal High-End items, except for that they are named after a Named Boss, character, or something else!
-Two types of Named Items can currently be acquired:
+Exotic Items are basically nothing else than normal High-End items, except for that they are very rare and named after a Named Boss, character, or something else!
+Two types of Exotic Items can currently be acquired:

 The Gear Score indicates the advancement of a player.
 Every non-vanity item has got an item level (ilvl) which visible maximum item level is 31.
 After that (ilvl 32+), the so called Gear Score progression mechanic replaces this item level classification to simplify the process of comparing players and their gear.